hawkticehurst/film-trends/README.md

 	__TLDR:__ No, gender representation is about the same as it was a century ago after recently recovering from a massive trend towards over representing men in films across nearly all genres.

-2. How have IMBD ratings across all genres changed over time?
+2. How have IMDb ratings across all genres changed over time?

-	__TLDR:__ Over the past century IMBD ratings have generally decreased by about one point across all genres.
+	__TLDR:__ Over the past century IMDb ratings have generally decreased by about one point across all genres.

 ## Motivation and Background